Aaron-Bopp/TIM/40_Evergreens/Fear cannot be a deterant for deconstructing your faith.md

 and reconcile your fear ^[[[We carry our childhood wounds into adulthood]]]
 because: [[Sometimes we can't grow until we change our environment]]

-For those who grew up in the Church or who rely on the church, fear is a very big obsticle to [[Deconstruction (Christianity)|deconstruction]] because [[Fear of hell is baked into Christianity for vulnerable believers]].
+For those who grew up in the Church or who rely on the church, fear is a very big obstacle to [[Deconstruction (Christianity)|deconstruction]] because [[Fear of hell is baked into Christianity for vulnerable believers]].
 This fear can be an [[existential dread]],
 ^[[[Faith is an abstraction of cognitive dissonance]]] or it can be a more material fear of losing people, support, or respect.